ccaceresahumada/paywall/README.md

 3. I noticed the UI elements were not equally spaced in the vertical axis, so I thought using a stack would be more complex than using auto layout.
 4. I am assuming the order of the components array in the json response will mandate the order in which the components should be laid out.
 5. I added the provided images into an xcassets catalog for displaying them easily.
 In real life I would have to make another request to actually retrive the images, which means a placeholder image would be required while all the assets load, or maybe not even that and just a loading spinner would suffice.
 This would probably be a decision that should be made in conjunction with UX, Product and Backend to understand latency and reasonable loading times.

+## Edge cases

+The flow of the app is severely limited by the need to restart the server.
+If the server is not running, the app shows an empty screen.
+If the response json is ill formatted the app shows an empty screen.
+If the response json is empty, the app crashes when trying to decode the data.
+See the Enhacements section at the bottom

 ## Architecture